Jamesly10/tictactoe/readme.txt

-#ReadMe File for my Tic-Tac-Toe game.
+#ReadMe(James version) File for my Tic-Tac-Toe game.

 To done ->
 1 player or 2 player